 Scoliosis is a spinal condition in which the curvature of the spine bends outward rather than following the normal vertical line.
-Scoliosis is typically seen in children from the age of 10 and is most often idiopathic, which means there’s no recognizable cause.
+Juvenile or adolescent scoliosis is typically seen in children from the age of 10 and is most often idiopathic, which means there’s no recognizable cause.

 In the 10%-15% of cases that do have an identifiable cause, it’s either congenital scoliosis, an abnormality that you’re born with, or neuromuscular scoliosis, a consequence of having a disease like muscular dystrophy or cerebral palsy, or a spinal cord injury that affects nerves and muscles.